-Serbia: The system is ready for the new liberalization phase of the electricity market9.
-January 2014. / News Serbia Energy
+Serbia: The system is ready for the new liberalization phase of the electricity market, News Serbia Energy

 The liberalization of the electricity market in the medium voltage grid is accessed as required by law, organizationally and technically everything is ready, said the Deputy Minister of Energy Dejan Trifunovic.
 Organizationally, technically and regulatory everything is ready, we are doing the coordination since August, but we have a segment of customers who are not adequately prepared – Trifunovic confirmed.

 He also said that the problems in the process, starting from 1 January, will be with about 300 subjects and each department must take responsibility.

 He said that Serbia accepted international obligations that it must act responsibly in accordance with it and that it has entered into this process with a lot of dedication.

 – You do not need to look negatively on the process of liberalization, it will happen also in the neighboring states with clearly limited deadlines, and there was plenty of time to prepare – encouraged Trifunovic.

 He noted that the energy will be a major driver of investment in the future and that it will not be consisted only of Power Industry of Serbia (EPS) but several energy companies and new investors who will come to ensure the growth of the whole system.

 He said that EPS should not be afraid of market liberalization, because this year it has achieved good production.